schibsted/strongbox/README.md

   <a href="https://snyk.io/test/github/schibsted/strongbox"><img src="https://snyk.io/test/github/schibsted/strongbox/badge.svg" alt="Known Vulnerabilities" data-canonical-src="https://snyk.io/test/github/schibsted/strongbox" style="max-width:100%;"></a>
 </p>

 **April 28, 2021: Strongbox will be affected by the [Bintray Sunset](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/).
-We are working on replacing it.
-In the meantime: getting existing Java releases from JCenter will continue to work, but getting the Linux packages and tarball from Bintray will stop working.
-Please get the tarball from [GitHub instead](https://github.com/schibsted/strongbox/releases).**
+Changes are tracked in [#91](https://github.com/schibsted/strongbox/issues/91)**

 **March 2019: Strongbox is in low maintenance mode; it will continue to receive minor updates, but we recommended new users to check out [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) (which was launched after Strongbox was open sourced), as well as [HashiCorp Vault](https://www.vaultproject.io/).**